Peak Performance

 About the author:

-To help create awareness and positive change in the mental health space, Dubravka Rebic puts a lot of time and energy into researching and writing.
+Dubravka Rebic puts a lot of time and energy into researching and writing in order to help create awareness and positive change in the mental health space.
 From poring over scientific studies to reading entire books in order to write a single content piece, she puts in the hard work to ensure her content is of the highest quality and provides maximum value.

-About the reviewer:
+About the checker:

 Dr. Brown is a clinical psychologist with over 35 years of experience using biofeedback and neurofeedback techniques.
 His clients include people dealing with depression, anxiety, ADHD, PTSD, and other stress-related conditions.
 He also helps those who seek to simply "raise their game" in their personal lives as well as their careers.